Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (e) seeking early guidance and support from their supervisor when difficulties are encountered; and

-(f) countersigning any report to verify that they have seen its content.
-If the staff member disagrees with any aspect of a report, they may make a written response which is attached to the supervisor’s report.
+(f) countersigning any report of the final review of probation to verify that they have seen its content.
+If the staff member disagrees with any aspect of a report, they can make a written response which is attached to the supervisor’s report.

-5.7 Where an Academic probation period of three years applies, the supervisor and the staff member meet formally, at least annually throughout the probation period, unless there is reason to meet more frequently, to review performance and monitor the achievement of performance and development goals in the Probation Plan.
+5.6 When an academic probation period of three years applies, the supervisor and the staff member must meet formally at least annually throughout the probation period to review performance and monitor the achievement of performance and development goals in the probation plan.

-5.8 Throughout the probationary period, the staff member does not participate in the annual PPR process.
+5.8 Throughout the probationary period, the staff member does not participate in the annual Performance, Planning and Review (PPR) process.

 5.9 Regardless of the requirement for regular formal meetings, feedback should be given regularly, and formal and less formal meetings can be had at any time.

-5.10 Performance evaluation during the probationary period is based on the quality, quantity and consistency of academic outputs and outcomes in accordance with the Academic Performance Standards.
+5.10 Performance evaluation during the probationary period is based on the quality, quantity and consistency of academic outputs and outcomes in accordance with the Academic Performance Standards, and behavioural standards in accordance with the Staff Code of Conduct - Governing Policy.

-5.11 If, at any stage, the supervisor has concerns about the staff member’s performance or conduct, People and Culture is to be contacted immediately.
+5.11 At any stage, should the supervisor have concerns about the staff member’s performance or conduct, People and Culture must be contacted immediately.

 6. Foundations of University Teaching

-(a) If a staff member needs to complete the ‘Foundations’ during the probationary period, this is recorded in the Probation Plan and needs to be taken into account and monitored throughout the probationary period.
+6.4 When a staff member needs to complete the ‘Foundations’ during the probationary period, this is recorded in their probation plan and needs to be taken into account and monitored throughout the probationary period.

-(a) If a staff member has completed a comparable professional development course in Learning and Teaching at another university, evidence is provided to the supervisor within one month of the staff member’s commencement date.
+6.5.1 When a staff member has completed a comparable professional development course in learning and teaching at another university, evidence must be provided to the supervisor within one month of the staff member’s commencement date.

-(b) The supervisor can consult with the Director, Centre for Support and Advancement of Learning and Teaching (C-SALT) about the comparability of the completed course with the ‘Foundations’.
+6.5.2 The supervisor can consult with the General Manager, Centre for Support and Advancement of Learning and Teaching (C-SALT) about the comparability of the completed course with the ‘Foundations’ when an academic staff member seeks an exemption from the requirement to complete the ‘Foundations’.

-(c) The supervisor forwards the evidence and any advice from C-SALT to the Deputy Vice-Chancellor (Academic) for approval.
+6.5.3 The supervisor forwards the evidence and any advice from C-SALT to the Deputy Vice-Chancellor (Academic) for approval or refusal of exemption.

-(d) The Deputy Vice-Chancellor (Academic) advises People and Culture and the supervisor of the outcome and a record of the approval of exemption and evidence provided is retained on the staff member’s file.
+6.5.4 The Deputy Vice-Chancellor (Academic) advises People and Culture and the supervisor of the outcome and a record of the approval or refusal of exemption and evidence provided is retained on the staff member’s file.

 7.1 An appointment can be confirmed or terminated at any time during the probationary period.

-7.2 A final review of probation, which is summative, is completed at least twenty weeks before the end of the probationary period.
+7.2 A final review of probation, which is summative, must be completed:

-7.3 The supervisor advises the staff member that the final review of probation is to be conducted.
+7.3 The supervisor must inform the staff member when the final review of probation has been conducted.

-7.4 Depending on the academic profile of the staff member, evidence of effectiveness as a teacher and/or researcher/scholar in accordance with the Academic Performance Standards is fundamental to the final review.
+7.4 Depending on the academic profile of the staff member, evidence of effectiveness as a teacher or researcher/scholar in accordance with the Academic Performance Standards is fundamental to the final review.

-7.5 If a staff member was required to complete ‘Foundations’ during the probationary period, the supervisor confirms successful completion in the report of the final review of probation.
+7.5 When a staff member was required to complete ‘Foundations’ during the probationary period, the supervisor confirms successful completion in the report of the final review of probation documentation.

-7.6 The supervisor prepares a written report on the achievement of the performance and development goals in the Probation Plan and makes a recommendation to confirm or terminate the appointment.
-The report, which outlines the implementation of the probation process and the reasons for the recommendation, is submitted to the Deputy Vice-Chancellor (Academic) for review and approval.
+7.6 The supervisor in consultation with the Dean/Director completes the final probation review, reports on the achievement of the performance and development goals in the probation plan and makes a recommendation to confirm or terminate the appointment.
+The completed documentation, which outlines the implementation of the probation process and the reasons for the recommendation, is submitted to the relevant Deputy Vice-Chancellor (Academic) for review and approval.

-7.7 Once satisfied with the report, it is then forwarded to the Director, People and Culture for action.
+7.7 The Deputy Vice-Chancellor (Academic), once satisfied with the final review documentation, forwards it to the Director, People and Culture for action.

-(a) If the recommendation is not to confirm the staff member’s appointment, the Director, People and Culture provides the report of the final review of probation to the Vice-Chancellor and President.
+7.9.1 When the recommendation is not to confirm the staff member’s appointment, the Director, People and Culture provides the report of the final review of probation to the Vice-Chancellor and President or nominee, who can confirm or reject the recommendation no earlier than 5 working days from the date the staff member is advised of the recommendation.

-(b) The employment of an academic staff member can be terminated when:
+7.9.2 The probationary employment of an academic staff member can be terminated when:

-(i) the staff member has not met the requirements of the position as set out in the Probation Plan which was developed collaboratively with the supervisor; and
+(a) the staff member has not met the requirements of the position as set out in the probation plan;

-(ii) the probation process has been implemented in accordance with the Enterprise Agreement.
+(b) the probation process has been followed in accordance with the Enterprise Agreement; and

-(c) Following the provision of the report to the Vice-Chancellor and President, the Supervisor meets with the staff member to advise them of the recommendation to terminate employment.
+7.9.3 Following the provision of the report to the Vice-Chancellor and President or nominee, the supervisor and the Dean or Director meet with the staff member to advise them of the recommendation to terminate employment.
 The staff member is also given a copy of the report of the final review of probation.

-(d) The staff member is entitled to respond in writing to the Vice-Chancellor and President within five working days of being advised of the recommendation to terminate employment.
-The response is taken into account by the Vice-Chancellor and President when considering the recommendation to terminate.
+7.9.4 The staff member is entitled to respond in writing to the Vice-Chancellor and President or nominee within 5 working days of being advised of the recommendation to terminate employment.
+The response is taken into account by the Vice-Chancellor and President or nominee when considering the recommendation to terminate employment.

-(e) The Vice-Chancellor and President’s decision is final.
+7.9.5 The Vice-Chancellor and President’s or nominee’s decision is final.

 8. After probation

-8.1 After successful completion of probation, the staff member and their supervisor participate in annual Performance Planning and Review (PPR) conversations to plan for performance and development and to foster a successful academic career.
+8.1 Upon successful completion of probation, the staff member and their supervisor participate in annual Performance Planning and Review (PPR) conversations in accordance with the Performance, Planning and Review (PPR) - Procedures.

-9.1 The following authorities/responsibilities are delegated under this policy:
+9.9 The following authorities/responsibilities are delegated under these procedures:

 Activity